Wandalen/wTools/module/experimental/is_slice/docs/feature/001_slice_detection.md

 ### Design

-The detection distinguishes a reference to an unsized slice from all other types using double-ref autoref specialization: the macro wraps the expression in a non-consuming reference, constructs a phantom value from that reference, and resolves a method whose return value is true only when the phantom type matches the specific double-ref pattern formed by a slice reference.
-Sized array references form a different phantom type and fall through to the false branch.
+Detection works by presenting two competing methods to the compiler — one returning true for references to unsized sequences, one returning false for everything else — and relying on compile-time type resolution to select the correct one.
+The discrimination does not inspect the value at runtime and requires no allocator.

-The key distinction: a reference to an unsized slice is a fat pointer carrying both the data address and the element count.
-A reference to a sized array is a thin pointer.
-The phantom type construction exploits this: a slice reference produces the specific double-indirection pattern that the true branch matches, while an array reference does not.
+The structural difference that enables this: a reference to an unsized contiguous sequence carries both the data address and the element count, while a reference to a fixed-size array carries only the address.
+This difference in the type's representation is what compile-time type resolution uses to route to the correct result.

-The crate requires only the core library.
-No standard library allocator or collections are needed — the mechanism is purely based on zero-sized phantom type arithmetic.
+The mechanism requires no allocator, no collections, and no standard library runtime — only foundational type-system primitives.
+See [invariant/001_no_std.md](../invariant/001_no_std.md).

 Note: string slices are intentionally out of scope and return false.
 The feature targets typed element slices only.